w3c/wai-wcag-em/usage.md

 ### Required Expertise {#expertise}

 Users of this methodology are assumed to have solid understanding of how to evaluate web content using WCAG 2, accessible web design, assistive technologies, and of how people with different disabilities use the Web.
-This includes an understanding of web technologies; accessibility barriers that people with disabilities experience; assistive technologies and adaptive approaches that people with disabilities use; and evaluation techniques, tools, and methods to identify barriers for people with disabilities.
+This includes an understanding of technologies; accessibility barriers that people with disabilities experience; assistive technologies and adaptive approaches that people with disabilities use; and evaluation techniques, tools, and methods to identify barriers for people with disabilities.
 In particular, it is assumed that users of this methodology are deeply familiar with all the resources listed in [Background Reading](#reading).

 ### Combined Expertise (Optional)